Council tax support

 Please check you have provided the evidence required as your application cannot be processed without it.
 The evidence checklist is on page 27 of the form.

-Apply for Council Tax support if you are receiving Universal Credit
+Apply for council tax support if you are receiving payments of Universal Credit

-If you are claiming Universal Credit you can claim Council Tax Support using the following claim form:
+If you are currently claiming and receiving payments of Universal Credit you can claim Council Tax Support:

 Please check the evidence checklist on the back of the form.